Click here to learn about reporting a Motor Vehicle Collision

 any highway property is damaged (signs, poles etc).

-Duty to report accident
+Duty to report collision

 Notification of damage to trees, fences, etc.

-How to report an accident
+How to report a collision

 When medical or rescue assistance is required, or when an involved vehicle leaves the scene or when in doubt, dial 911.